 Acting on H.R.
 2217 (FY2002 Department of the Interior appropriations), the House Appropriations Committee rejected the Administration's proposed language change, retained the current \$8.48 million cap on spending for listing activities, and accepted a "subcap" of \$6 million on the designation of new CH.
 Therefore, if FWS were ordered to designate even a few areas of CH, funding for new ESA species listings could be restricted to no more than \$2.48 million.
 The Senate passed a \$9 million cap on listing, but did not include a "subcap" on CH, nor did it accept the Administration's proposed change.
 The conference agreement (H.Rept.
-107-234, October 11, 2001) adopted the \$9 million funding level for the listing program and specified that the \$6 million CH designation limitation is exclusive of funds needed for litigation support.
+107-234, October 11, 2001) adopted the \$9 million funding level for the listing program and specified that the \$6 million CH designation limitation does not include funds needed for litigation support.
 This measure was signed as P.L.
 107-63 on November 5, 2001.
-The Bush Administration's FY2003 budget proposes \$9.077 million for listing, with a subcap of \$5 million for CH.